Iraminius/strongly-typed/README.md

 ```

-`interface_definition` is a plain object of the expected structure with fields containing strings to match `typeof` in the typed objects.
+1. `interface_definition` is a plain object of the expected structure with fields containing strings to match `typeof` in the typed objects.

+    Allowed types:
+    * "string"
+    * "number"
+    * "boolean"
+    * [] - array type

-You can also use `null` or empty `{}` to indicate that the field must exist, without specifying anything else about it.
+    You can also use `null`, empty `{}` or `!"any expression here"` to indicate that the field must exist, without specifying anything else about it.

-You can also use `[]` to enforce field being an array (as `typeof` retrns `"object"` for arrays).
+1. `prototype` is a place for two functions:
+* preValidate - which is executed before validating types
+* postValdate - after validating types

+1. `allowUnspecifiedFields` if true it allows for inserting other keys then in stronglyTyped definition

 _Example_